-For thorough compliance with the Anti-Monopoly Act and other competition-related laws, we have specified and practiced measures for each of the stages from "prevention" to "detection and early discovery," "response to the occurrence or suspicion of a violation," and "measures to prevent any violations from being forgotten or the rules from losing substance."
+For thorough compliance with the Anti-Monopoly Act and other competition-related laws, we have specified and practiced measures for each of the stages from "prevention" to "detection and early discovery," "response to the occurrence or suspicion of a violation," and "measures to prevent any violations from being forgotten or the rules from losing we have also established rules concerning the prevention of bribery that explicitly prevent bribery in each of our subsidiaries in Japan and overseas.
+The effectiveness of the rules is enhanced through the adaptation of them to the local culture and business practices as well as regular monitoring.

-Our executives and employees will strive for thorough compliance, and we will continue to create an environment enabling the continuous execution of healthy operations.

-1 Prevention Clarification of rules with the Basic Rules on Compliance with Competition Law and the Guidelines on Compliance with Competition Law as well as periodical review of them Enhancement and improvement of training for compliance with competition laws 2 Detection and early discovery Checking and storage of records on contact with companies in the same industry Voluntary inspection by sales sections and management sections Internal audits or monitoring by legal sections 3 Response to the occurrence or suspicion of a violation Establishment of procedures to prevent violations Development of an in-house investigation system 4 Measures to prevent any violations from being forgotten or the rules from losing substance Periodical review and implementation of training in the "Compliance Month" Report of the status of management and operation of the Competition Law Compliance Program to the Internal Control Committee and the Board of Directors
+Our executives and employees will strive for thorough compliance, and we will continue to create an environment enabling the continuous res to p sponse to the occurrence or suspicion of a viol prevent any violations from being forgotten c lation," and "measures execution of healthy operations. or the rules from losing Prevention Clarification of rules with the Basic Rules on Compliance with Competition Law and the Guidelines on Compliance with Competition Law as well as periodical review of them Enhancement and improvement of training for compliance with competition laws Detection and early discovery Checking and storage of records on contact with companies in the same industry Voluntary inspection by sales sections and management sections Internal audits or monitoring by legal sections Response to the occurrence or suspicion of a violation Establishment of procedures to prevent violations Development of an in-house investigation system 4 Measures to prevent any violations Periodical review and implementation of training in the "Compliance Month"